koficodes/koficodes.github.io/_posts/2018-01-18-How-to-tackle-a-data-science-project.md

 ### Data Collection

 When the business problem is well understood and the  problem is well defined, it's now time to get the data needed to solve the problem.
 More often the data needed for a data science project is already available in production databases or has already been extracted to a data warehouse.
 On rare occasions where the data is not available you can collaborate with  domain experts in order to gather the data needed to solve the problem.
-Be aware of ethical and legal issues concerning the dataset you will be working with and comply with any set of regulations if needed.
+Beware of ethical and legal issues concerning the dataset you will be working with and comply with any set of regulations if needed.
 Eg. datasets that include some form of identity of people should be anonymized so that it can't be linked back to the  real identity of the people.
 ### Data Preparation
 The data collected does not always come in the expected form so it has to be processed before use.
 Data preparation involves preprocessing and transformation
 ### Preprocessing
-Data preprocessing activities usually includes formatting, cleaning , sampling:
+Data preprocessing activities usually includes formatting and cleaning :
 <b>Formatting:</b> The data needed to solve the problem might not be in the format that you want.
 Eg. the data may be in a relational database and you require the data to be in a flat file such as a CSV file.
+The data needs to be
+extracted from the database into a CSV file.

-<b>Cleaning:</b> There may be missing values in the dataset which need to be addressed by filling them or removing the row from the dataset.
+<b>Cleaning:</b> There may be missing values in the dataset which need to be addressed by filling them or removing the entire row from the dataset.
 There are strategies for filling missing value such as using the mean or average or any value suggested by the domain expert.
 Subset of the data might not be in the right data type and should be converted to the right type.
 Eg. converting an amount value from a string to a double/float type.
 The labels of categorical data types can also be converted to numeric values such 0 and 1.